quenerapu/TRECE/README.md

 ### Step 2

-Create/upload there a file named 'trece.php' with this content:
+Create/upload there a file named `trece.php` with this content:

 ```php
 <?php